mike38b/kubernetes-the-hard-way/docs/02-compute-resources.md

 # Provisioning Compute Resources

-Note: You must have VirtualBox and Vagrant configured at this point
+Note: You must have Parallels and Vagrant configured at this point

 Download this github repository and cd into the vagrant folder